 The likelihood of entry is considered in two parts, the likelihood of importation and the likelihood of distribution, which consider pre-border and post-border issues, respectively.

 Likelihood of importation

-The likelihood that exotic pathotypes of Elsinoë fawcettii will arrive in Australia with the importation of Tahitian limes from any country where this pest is present is: Low.
+The likelihood that exotic pathotypes of Elsinoë fawcettii, if present, will arrive in Australia with the importation of Tahitian limes from any country where this pest is present is assessed as Moderate.